 Blurred or double vision

-Reduction or loss of vision in one or both eyes
+Lower vision or loss of vision—in one or both eyes

-Dark spots or the appearance of floating objects in one or both eyes
+Spots or what looks like floating objects—in one or both eyes

 Eye pressure or pain